-The small plane touches down with a bump on the runway and I along with a handful of other passengers’ clamber down the small set of steps that fold down from the fuselage onto the runway.
-The heat of the African sun enfolds us like a heavy blanket.
+The small plane touches down with a bump on the runway and I along with a handful of other passengers’ clamber down the small set of steps that fold down from the fuselage.
+The heat of the African sun enfolds me like a heavy blanket.
 I have made it!
 I am about to begin my new life in Africa.
-It feels like the biggest gamble of my life.
+It feels like the biggest gamble of my life!

-It’s strange what makes us decide to do something; for me as for quite a few others, I read a book by the Paul Coelho (Quelho) called ‘The Alchemist’.
-It was the tale of a young shepherd boy, Santiago, who, inspired by strange dreams travels to Egypt to follow his destiny.
-This story somehow gave me the courage when I was approached about a job at a safari camp based in a remote part of Zambia, to say ‘Yes, I really want to do this’, ‘this could tip me over the mental precipice I feel I am on the edge of but I have to give it a go’.
-I felt magnetically compelled to follow this path and figured it was ‘kill or cure’.
+It’s strange what helps us decide to make a change; I read a book by the Paul Coelho (Quelho) called ‘The Alchemist’.
+It was the tale of a young shepherd boy, Santiago, who, inspired by his dreams, travels to Egypt to follow his destiny.
+This story somehow gave me the courage to accept an unusual offer.
+I was approached about a job based at a safari camp in a remote part of Zambia.
+Despite feeling I was on a mental precipice I felt magnetically compelled to follow this new path, I had to give it a go!

 I travelled to Africa and threw myself into a completely a new job and environment.
 It was a such privilege to live in the beautiful South Luangwa Valley, surrounded by nature and wildlife, and gradually I started to feel better.

 My experiences made me incredibly curious and I began to build my knowledge and understanding around resilience and wellbeing.
 I have now learnt about the incredible power our thoughts and beliefs have on how we experience and approach life.
 It’s easy to sabotage a positive idea and block opportunities to achieve great things in our lives.